 Independent actuarial valuations are conducted of the System each year.
 As part of this valuation, the progress toward funding pension obligations of the System is measured by comparing the actuarial value of assets to the actuarial accrued liability.
 This measure is referred to as the funded ratio or funded status.
-As reflected in the most recent actuarial valuation (June 30, 2001), the funded ratio decreased to approximately 78% for the Employees Retirement System plan (covering state employees and teachers) and increased for the State Police and Judges plans.
-In total, the Municipal Employees Retirement System Plan decreased its funded ratio but was still overfunded with an overall ratio of 118%.
+As reflected in the most recent actuarial valuation (June 30, 2002), the funded ratio decreased to 71.7% for state employees and 73.2% for teachers within the Employees Retirement System plan and decreased for the State Police and Judges plans to 75.5% and 68.5%, respectfully.
+In total, the Municipal Employees Retirement System Plan decreased its funded ratio but was still overfunded with an overall ratio of 111.3%.
 Details of the funded status of each plan within the System are included in the Schedules of Funding Progress on page 25.